College-Level Academic Appeals normally apply only to academic decisions relating to a Faculty-Level Academic Appeal.

 College-Level Academic Appeals must be filed in writing to the Office of the Registrar on the Application for a College-Level Academic Appeal Hearing Form.
 The form is available from the Office of the Registrar or found on the Academic Regulations webpage.

-Prior to filing a College-Level Academic Appeal, students are encouraged to consult with a student appeal advisor by contacting the Assistant to the Registrar in the Office of the Registrar.
+Prior to filing a College-Level Academic Appeal, students are encouraged to consult with a student appeal advisor.
+Students may contact the Conflict Resolution Centre (https://business.humber.ca/conflictresolutioncentre/) for a student appeal advisor.

 At the time of filing the appeal, a student must: